dataform-co/dataform/content/docs/dataform-web/guides/environments.md

 In the example below:

 - any code deployed during development will use the `defaultDatabase` from the `dataform.json`
-- any code deployed by schedules will be in the `production` environment and so use the `defaultDatabase` from the `configOverride` in `environmemts.json`
+- any code deployed by schedules will run in the `production` environment and so use the `defaultDatabase` from the `configOverride` in `environments.json`
 - schedules will use the version of the code from the `master` branch

 `dataform.json`: